johngtait/ditabook/README.md

 It doesn't deal with any technical aspects because that information is widely available elsewhere.
 This mainly discusses the unique aspects for writing standards.

 The source is itself DITA code.
 Please create a working copy for yourself if you like.
-The DITA source will remain online after publication.

-A mobile webhelp rendering is here: http://www.johntait.org/ditabook

 Files
 -----